 The Five-Year Mitigation Program formally began in July 1991 with the new fiscal year (FY) and was slated to run until June 30, 1996.
 Following public hearings in May 1996 and District Board review of draft reports through September 1996, the Five-Year Evaluation Report for the 1991-1996 comprehensive program, as well as an Implementation Plan for FY 1997 through FY 2001, were finalized in October 1996.
 In its July 1995 Order WR 95-10, the State Water Resources Control Board (SWRCB) directed CAW to carry out any aspect of the Five-Year Mitigation Program that the District does not continue after June 1996.
 To date, as part of the annual budget approval process, the District Board has voted to continue the program.
+The

-The Mitigation Program presently accounts for a significant portion of the District budget in terms of revenue (derived primarily from a portion of the MPWMD user fee on the CAW bill) and expenditures.
+Mitigation Program presently accounts for a significant portion of the District budget in terms of revenue (derived primarily from a portion of the MPWMD user fee on the CAW bill) and expenditures.

 The California Environmental Quality Act (CEQA) (Pub.
 Res.
 Code 21081.6) requires that the MPWMD adopt a reporting or monitoring program to insure compliance with mitigation measures when implementing the Water Allocation Program.
 Findings Nos.
 387 through 404 adopted by the Board on November 5, 1990 describe mitigation measures associated with the Water Allocation Program; many entail preparation of annual monitoring reports.
-This 2005-2006 Annual Report for the MPWMD Mitigation Program responds to these requirements, and is the fifteenth in a series.
+This 2007-2008 Annual Report for the MPWMD Mitigation Program responds to these requirements, and is the seventeenth in a series.
 It covers the fiscal year period of July 1 through June 30 of the following year.
 It is notable that hydrologic data and well reporting data are tabulated using the water year, defined as October 1 through September 30, in order to be consistent with the accounting period used by the SWRCB.
-This report was delayed in order to incorporate the most recent WY 2006 water production data available in April 2007, and due to other high-priority work tasks.

-This 2005-2006 Annual Report will first address general mitigation measures relating to water supply and demand (Sections II through VIII), followed by mitigations relating to specific environmental resources (Sections IX through XII).
+This 2007-2008 Annual Report will first address general mitigation measures relating to water supply and demand (Sections II through VIII), followed by mitigations relating to specific environmental resources (Sections IX through XII).
 Section XIII provides a summary of costs for the biological mitigation programs as well as related hydrologic monitoring, water augmentation and administrative costs.
 Section XIV presents selected references by topic.

 Table I-1 summarizes the mitigation measures described in this report.
-In subsequent chapters, for each topic, the mitigation measure adopted as part of the Final EIR is briefly described, followed by a summary of activities relating to the topic in FY 05-06 (July 1, 2005 through June 30, 2006 unless as noted otherwise).
+In subsequent chapters, for each topic, the mitigation measure adopted as part of the Final EIR is briefly described, followed by a summary of activities relating to the topic in FY 2007-08 (July 1, 2007 through June 30, 2008 unless otherwise noted).
 Monitoring results, where applicable, are also presented.
 Tables and figures that support the text are found at the end of each section in the order they are mentioned in the text.
 Finally, a summary of observed trends, conclusions and/or recommendations is provided, where pertinent.